 Xanthan Gum and Diarrhea

 The most common xanthan gum side effects are diarrhea, stomach cramps and gas.
 This happens because of the high fiber content in xanthan gum.
 If you're prone to having bouts of diarrhea, then it's best that you take this into consideration before consuming xanthan gum.
+It can cause softer stools, which may be beneficial for some but uncomfortable for others.
 For people who don't suffer from gastrointestinal issues, this shouldn't be a problem!